edwinbosire/ListView-React-Native/README.md

 # ListView

+Using List view to recreate a news feed page using react-native.
+Using feeds from [Nation Media](www.nation.co.ke)

 Lesson2: Creating list views with headers, footer, custom cell items amongst other things

 Lesson3: Fetching data from remote API